adomokos/Vim-Katas/exercises/50_operate_with_a_search_motion.md

 ### Operate with a search motion

-There is this text, delete the part "take time but eventually".
+Given this text, delete the part "takes time but eventually".

 ```
 This phrase takes time but
 eventually gets to the point.
 ```

-`v` - enter into character-wise visual mode
+`/ta<CR>` - move the cursor to the beginning of the word "takes" `v` - enter into character-wise visual mode
 `/ge<CR>` - highlight 'til the word 'gets'
 `h` - moves back 1 char